mengsarah/how-to-lean/appendix-lean.md

 	#eval f(1) -- result: 2

-You can use parentheses if it makes things clearer, but a lot of Lean function calls that you will see in this class will look more like this:
+You can use parentheses if it makes things clearer, but a lot of Lean function calls that you will see in this class will look more like this (without the #eval):

 	#eval f 1